 Over the summer, AAAS will collect position descriptions from congressional offices and committees.
 Those descriptions will be made available to the fellows in September to begin their research.

 Fellows interview with interested offices until everyone is matched, usually completing the process by the end of September.
 We typically get twice as many requests as we have fellows to place so the process is competitive.
-If you would like to go over the process in more detail, please contact Eddie Gonzalez to arrange a call or a meeting.

 Associate Program Director